 I have been organizing and leading river trips for over 20 years now and I have made some tactical errors in my day and I have learned a lot in the process.
 I hear stories of trips that occur (no DDRC ones, thank goodness) that I just have to wonder how no one was injured or worse.

-When you dig deeper into the story there are always tell tale signs that should have been really apparent to whoever was in charge that are simple overlooked.
+When you dig deeper into the story there are always tell tale signs that should have been really apparent to whoever was in charge that are simply overlooked.
 This is what I call knowing "When to Say When" and stopping a potentially disastrous trip before it starts.

 1. Where is your destination and what do you know about it?